Liam-Gardner/MarketBasket/README.md

 AS
 SELECT o.OrderId, mi.Name
 INTO OrdersByStore_tmp
-FROM PhysicalRestaurants pr
+-- this table should be dynamically created from the store id if pos FROM PhysicalRestaurants pr
 JOIN Orders o ON o.PhysicalRestaurantId = pr.PhysicalRestaurantId
 JOIN OrderItems oi ON oi.Order_OrderId = o.OrderId